Coding-With-The-Force/Salesforce-Ultra-Enhanced-Related-List/README.md

 # Ultra_Enhanced_Related_List
 Allows for a more enhanced related list.

+Tutorial video, instructions on how to install and more will be here soon.

 Supported Features:
 1) Mass Edits (only works for fields directly on the object currently)
 2) Mass Deletes